plexil-group/plexil/README.md

 Problem solving
 ---------------

-If you have just updated your git clone from a previous build, you may need to precede the 'make all' with either of:
+* If you have just updated your git clone from a previous build, you may need to precede the 'make all' with either:

- make clean
- make distclean
+    `make clean`

+  or:

+    `make distclean`

   The latter is sometimes needed when make or autotools files have changed.

 How to build PLEXIL Executive - Custom configuration with autotools